The TDI story started way back in 1986 when three young designers came together to form a new design consultancy...

 The RSA Bursary was sponsored by the (then) Italian typewriter giant Olivetti and the brief involved devising a future product concept for improving business to business communications.
 Effectively predicting the invention of 'Skype' operating on a modern ‘iphone’ by almost 30 years, Martin’s similarly slim, white slab design featured a large, portrait style LCD screen, with integrated CCD camera technology, mobile telephony, miniature keypad and data recording facilities.
 Using both forward and rear facing cameras combined with split-screen formatting, several individuals and documents - all from different locations - could be viewed simultaneously.
 In the 1970s and early eighties, this type of service was only available using a network of land based studios called ‘Confravision’ run by the GPO (now British Telecom).

 Martin used his bursary winnings to undertake a study tour of America.
 In an ironic twist of fate, he turned down a first job offer with Bill Moggridge (to work at David Carter Associates) who was just setting up his Palo Alto based studio ‘ID Two’ and was keen to employ young British designers.
 One of Bill's clients at this time was GRiD Systems for whom he designed what is widely regarded as the world’s first laptop computer, the ‘GRiD Compass’, launched in 1982.

 The Olivetti competition was judged by Sir Kenneth Grange, founding partner of Pentagram, who also helped devise the brief.
-By happy coincidence, Sir Kenneth is now Visiting Professor at Falmouth University - Sustainable Product Design - where Martin is currently also a part time Associate Lecturer.
+By happy coincidence, Sir Kenneth is now Visiting Professor at Falmouth University - Sustainable Product Design - where Martin was also a part time Associate Lecturer.